Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Page 4 of the archive documents states: "Vessel abandoned 21.4.43 (19:30)".

-As already mentioned, Scebeli is indeed listed in Convoy ON 178, which will be added to my Convoys section in due course (as will Convoy ONS 3).
-In the meantime, see the section listing ships in all ON convoys, and the page for ships in all ONS convoys.
-The Norwegian O. B. Sørensen and Panamanian Norvinn (Norw. managers) are also listed in ON 178, while the only Norwegian ship in ONS 3 was Fernbank.
+As already mentioned, Scebeli is indeed included in Convoy ON 178.
+The Norwegian O. B. Sørensen and Panamanian Norvinn (Norwegian managers) are also listed, while the only Norwegian ship in ONS 3 was Fernbank.

 Captain Lysøe's Report: